nedbat/scriv/docs/commands.rst

     $ scriv github-release --help
     Usage: scriv github-release [OPTIONS]

-      Update GitHub releases from the changelog.
+      Create or update GitHub releases from the changelog.

+      Only the most recent changelog entry is used, unless --all is provided.

     Options:
+      --all                Use all of the changelog entries.
       -v, --verbosity LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --help               Show this message and exit.
-.. [[[end]]] (checksum: 957174b2cc5caa3843a9099caddc42f7)
+.. [[[end]]] (checksum: bf6add2df010e50a22cf2a17d2200394)

 The ``github-release`` command reads the changelog file, parses it into entries, and then creates or updates GitHub releases to match.
+Only the most recent changelog entry is used, unless ``--all`` is provided.

 This command is independent of the other commands.
 It can be used with a hand-edited changelog file that wasn't created with scriv.